Dragon Ball Z: Androids Saga

 One year later, Frieza is revealed to have survived and arrives on Earth with his father, King Cold, seeking revenge.
 However, a mysterious young man named Trunks appears, transforms into a Super Saiyan, and kills Frieza and King Cold.
 Goku returns a few hours later, having spent the past year on the alien planet Yardrat learning a new technique: Instant Transmission, which allows him to teleport to any location he desires.
 Trunks reveals privately to Goku that he is the son of Vegeta and Bulma, and has traveled from 17 years in the future to warn Goku that two Androids (人造人間, Jinzōningen) created by Dr. Gero will appear in three years to seek revenge against Goku for destroying the Red Ribbon Army when he was a child.
 Trunks says all of Goku's friends will fall to them - while Goku himself will die from a heart virus six months before their arrival.

 Trunks gives Goku medicine from the future that will save him from the heart virus and departs back to his own time.
 When the androids arrive, Goku falls ill during his fight with Android 19 but is saved by Vegeta, who reveals that he has also achieved the Super Saiyan transformation.
 Vegeta and Piccolo easily defeat Android 19 and Dr. Gero (who turned himself into "Android 20"), but Trunks returns from the future to check on their progress and reveals that the androids they defeated are not the ones that killed all of them in the future.

-Goku is out of commission and his allies are overwhelmed by the arrival of Androids 16, 17 and 18, while an even stronger bio-Android called Cell emerges from a different timeline and embarks on a quest to find and absorb Androids 17 and 18, which will allow him to attain his "perfect form".
+Goku is out of commission and his allies are overwhelmed by the arrival of Androids 16, 17 and 18, while an even stronger bio-Android called Cell emerges from a different timeline and embarks on a quest to find and absorb Androids 17 and 18, allowing him to attain his "perfect form".